estepona/Python_Spiders/README.md

   - it's actually my first spider.
 I spent so much time and effort on it
   - *completed*
   - she's cute
-- 6 Twitter Trending Videos Analysis
+- 6 YouTube Trending Videos Analysis
   - collect info of trending videos on YouTube from https://www.youtube.com/feed/trending
   - only collects videos published within 24 hours
   - in order to get the most precise data, please run the .py file every 15 minutes